Detection and Evaluation of Clusters within Sequential Data: Methods for evaluating clusters and models

 \subsection{Performance on a downstream task}

-One reason to cluster observations of sequential data, is that the clusters provide a tool for dimensionality reduction in subsequent statistical analyses or optimization procedures.
+One reason to cluster observations of sequential data, is that the clusters provide a tool for dimensionality reduction in subsequent statistical analyzes or optimization procedures.
 For instance, the running time of a numerical method which aims to execute some computational task on a sequence of observations may grow considerably with the number of distinct observations $n$.
 In such a case it is clear that one has to reduce $n$ or otherwise use a different algorithm.
-Reducing $n$ can furthermore reduce issues associated with overfitting, and aid in human interpretability.
+Reducing $n$ can also help to reduce overfitting, and aid in interpretability.

-On the other hand, clustering naturally removes some information from the dataset.
-Thus, in a good clustering, the data should retain as much useful information as is possible.
-The meaning of ``amount of useful information'' is here ambiguous and depends on the context.